Alternating current: Techniques for reducing AC resistance

 For low to medium frequencies, conductors can be divided into stranded wires, each insulated from the others, with the relative positions of individual strands specially arranged within the conductor bundle.
 Wire constructed using this technique is called Litz wire.
 This measure helps to partially mitigate skin effect by forcing more equal current throughout the total cross section of the stranded conductors.
 Litz wire is used for making high-Q inductors, reducing losses in flexible conductors carrying very high currents at lower frequencies, and in the windings of devices carrying higher radio frequency current (up to hundreds of kilohertz), such as switch-mode power supplies and radio frequency transformers.

 Techniques for reducing radiation loss

 As written above, an alternating current is made of electric charge under periodic acceleration, which causes radiation of electromagnetic waves.
 Energy that is radiated is lost.
 Depending on the frequency, different techniques are used to minimize the loss due to radiation.

 Twisted pairs

 At frequencies up to about 1 GHz, pairs of wires are twisted together in a cable, forming a twisted pair.
 This reduces losses from electromagnetic radiation and inductive coupling.
-A twisted pair must be used with a balanced signalling system, so that the two wires carry equal but opposite currents.
-Each wire in a twisted pair radiates a signal, but it is effectively cancelled by radiation from the other wire, resulting in almost no radiation loss.
+A twisted pair must be used with a balanced signaling system so that the two wires carry equal but opposite currents.
+Each wire in a twisted pair radiates a signal, but it is effectively canceled by radiation from the other wire, resulting in almost no radiation loss.